-You'll get to come along to ALL of the scheduled workshops and chat with the presenters LIVE - you can get your specific questions answered.
+- You'll get to come along to ALL the workshops and chat with the presenters live - you can get your specific questions answered.

-You'll be a member of the private pop-up Facebook group, where we'll all be chatting away, helping everyone to troubleshoot problems.
+- You'll be a member of the private pop-up Facebook group, where we're all chatting away already, helping everyone to troubleshoot problems.
 Think of it like coaching - you have a problem, you'll have a team of experienced homeschoolers giving you strategies to solve it!

 You can watch from ANYWHERE, so if you can upload holiday snaps to Instagram you can watch the workshops on Facebook.
 But if you're really going off-grid, you'll be able to watch all the recordings whenever you like - they'll all be uploaded to a special membership area for you to view again..and again..whenever you need a bit of inspiration and help.

 Q5: I bought the last one.
 Should I buy it again?

 This year's summit is completely fresh and different.
 We're not just recycling old content and slapping on a few bits and pieces to make it look new.
 We have more workshops from more presenters covering many different areas.
 If you loved the last one, you're going to find this one ever better.